 Device deployment scenarios

-Work-managed: Work-managed deployments apply to corporate-owned devices that employees use exclusively for conducting business.
-Administrators control the entire device – including the data and applications -- and can restrict the device's usage to approved work-related operations.
-End users should not use work-managed devices for personal business.
+Work-managed.
+Work-managed deployments apply to corporate-owned devices that employees use exclusively for conducting business.
+Administrators control the entire device -- including data and applications -- and can restrict the device's usage to approved work-related operations.
+End users should not use work-managed devices for personal use.

-Work profile: Administrators can use work profiles to support BYOD scenarios.
+Work profile.
+Administrators can use work profiles to support BYOD scenarios.
 A work profile is a self-contained, fully encrypted workspace installed on the user's device.
 The work profile limits administrative control to the workspace rather than to the entire device.
-It also contains corporate apps, data and policy settings within the profile separate from personal information and operations.
+It also contains corporate apps, data and policy settings within the profile, separate from personal apps, information and operations.

-Managed devices with work profiles: In Android 8.0, Google added the ability to use work profiles in conjunction with work-managed devices to separate corporate data and apps from those for personal use.
-Under this model, administrators control the entire device, which enables them to protect corporate resources while providing users with a less restrictive workspace for personal use.
+Managed devices with work profiles.
+In Android 8.0, Google added the ability to use work profiles in conjunction with work-managed devices to separate corporate data and apps from personal apps and data.
+Under this model, administrators control the entire device, which enables them to protect corporate resources, while providing users with a less restrictive workspace for personal use.

 Android application management

-Google Play EMM API: When the Google Play API is incorporated into an EMM product, administrators can specify which apps users can download, can control app installations, can manage bulk licensing and can perform a variety of other tasks.
-The API works in conjunction with Managed Google Play to support the entire app management lifecycle.
+Google Play EMM API.
+When the Google Play API is incorporated into an EMM product, administrators can specify which apps users can download, control app installations, manage bulk licensing and perform a variety of other tasks.
+The API works in conjunction with managed Google Play to support the entire app management lifecycle.

 EMM application management.
 The Android Management API includes a number of features specific to app management.
 An EMM platform that incorporates the API makes it possible for administrators to provision work profiles, apply app-level management policies, secure apps and data, automatically install apps, prevent apps from being uninstalled, distribute public and private apps, and perform other administrative tasks.